 6. “A Charlie Brown Christmas” used real children as actors

 The beloved Charles M. Schultz Christmas classic, A Charlie Brown Christmas, was created in 1965 on a low budget.
-Most film industry experts thought it would be a complete flop, however, it instantly became an all-time favorite of children across the world.
-Year after year Charlie Brown would remind everyone about the true meaning of Christmas.
+Most film industry experts thought it would be a complete flop.
+However, it instantly became an all-time children’s favorite around the world.
+Year after year, Charlie Brown would remind everyone about the true meaning of Christmas.
 Most people don’t know that The Coca-Cola Company commissioned and sponsored the TV program and that real child actors played the voices of the characters.
 It has won Emmy and Peabody awards and has aired every year since its debut.

 7. Wreath-hanging is a pre-Christian Pagan tradition